layer5io/linkerd-service-mesh-workshop/lab-3/README.md

 ## 3.1 How to use Ingress with Linkerd

-If you're planning on injecting Linkerd into your ingress controller's pods there is some configuration required.
-Linkerd discovers services based on the :authority or Host header.
-This allows Linkerd to understand what service a request is destined for without being dependent on DNS or IPs.
+In case you're anticipating infusing Linkerd into your ingress controller's pods there is some setup required.
+Linkerd discovers services dependent on the :authority or Host header.
+This permits Linkerd to comprehend what service a request is bound for without being subject to DNS or IPs.

-When it comes to ingress, most controllers do not rewrite the incoming header (example.com) to the internal service name (example.default.svc.cluster.local) by default.
-In this case, when Linkerd receives the outgoing request it thinks the request is destined for example.com and not example.default.svc.cluster.local.
-This creates an infinite loop that can be pretty frustrating!

 We will be using Nginx ingress gateway with Linkerd in this workshop.